ishaanjav/InfoSystemV1-Caretaker_Device/README.md

 Rather than just providing information about visitors to the patient, the patient's caretaker will also receive useful information through this app.
 The system not only helps the patient better *understand* who is visiting them, but also keeps a record of information for their caretaker.

+###### Please note that this is not meant to be a stand-alone app and is meant to be used alongside the [Visitor Device App](https://github.com/ishaanjav/InfoSystemV1-Visitor_Device) and [Resident App](https://github.com/ishaanjav/InfoSystemV1-Resident_Device) to make up the information system.

 -----

 <img src="https://github.com/ishaanjav/InfoSystemV1-Caretaker_Device/blob/master/Existing%20Users.png" height="450" align ="right">